palatok/next-jwt-auth/README.md

     user: { url: "/auth/profile", method: "get" },
   },
   /**
    * This is the NextJS route for your login page.
+   * This library will automatically redirect
+   * user to this page when user session is expired.
+   *
-This library will automatically redirect user to this page when user session is expired, i.e refresh token is also expired and user needs to login again
+   * i.e refresh token is also expired and user needs to login again */
-   */
   pages: {
     login: { url: "/login" },